nkreer/Fish/README.md

 ## Installation

+Fish has been tested on

+* Mac OS X 10.11 El Capitan
+* Debian

+and is working with PHP 7.0.x.
+I am not providing support for PHP 5.

 To install Fish, make sure you have composer installed.
 Simply clone the repository and run
 > composer install